lneely/acme-claude/README.md

 # acme-claude

-A Go wrapper program around the Claude CLI that integrates with the Plan 9 acme editor for non-interactive Claude usage with conversation history and permission management.
+A unified Go wrapper program around the Claude CLI that integrates with the Plan 9 acme editor for non-interactive Claude usage with conversation history and permission management.

 ## Overview

-claude-acme provides three main components that work together to create a seamless Claude experience within acme:

-- **Claude** - Creates prompt and chat history windows
-- **Prompt** - Processes user input and streams Claude responses
+acme-claude provides a single unified program that handles all Claude interactions within acme through an event-driven interface:

+- **Unified Event Handling** - Single program manages all window events and commands
-- **Claude-Reset** - Clears conversation context
+- **Integrated Commands** - Prompt processing, conversation reset, and permission management all built-in
-- **Claude-Permissions** - Manages tool permissions per directory
+- **Native acme Integration** - Uses acme's window event system for seamless interaction

 ## Features